jkanev/samadhi/README.md

 ### Display: Standard EEG and Spectrum

 **Standard plots showing EEG and Spectrum.** The data is shown as received via LSL.
-In the top middle there's ae a standard EEG voltage curve view and to its left the relative variance over two seconds.
+In the top middle there's a standard EEG voltage curve view and to its left the relative variance over two seconds.
 On the right there's a plot of the relative PSD.
 Bottom right has a bar diagram with the current frequency bands, and on the bottom the frequency band history.
 ![Image: Main page with EEG/PSD Tab](doc/main-window-eeg-psd.png)
-Please see the *Data* section below for details.
+Please see the *Data* section below for details on what data is shown, and for the colour coding of the channels.
 The variance history and the band history are shown with a logarithmic display — the longer ago the data has been, the more compressed it will get.

 ### Data